 Advantages of Data Science

-- Data Science could help to mitigate time and budget allocation constraints and assist in the growth of the business.
+- It could help mitigate time and budget allocation constraints and assist in the business’s growth.

 - Machine determined results of several manual tasks which could be better than human effects.

-- It helps to prevent loan default, used in fraud detection, and several other use cases in the financial domain.
+- It helps prevent loan default, used in fraud detection and several other use cases in the financial domain.

 - Generate insights from raw, unstructured textual data.